holyspiritomb/autpunk.space/src/thought-fossils/victim-mentality.md

 # On "Victim Mentality"

-I realized last night why it bothers me so much when I encounter the claim that regarding oppression as systemic results in marginalized people developing a helpless victim mentality.
+I realized why it bothers me so much when I encounter the claim that regarding oppression as systemic results in marginalized people developing a helpless victim mentality.

 It's because until I stopped blaming myself for every instance of mistreatment I suffered that occurred along a power dynamic, I did feel powerless and helpless.
 Because it was all my fault and I didn't know how to fulfull my apparent responsibility to exist in a way palatable to any person who mistreated me.
 And the cultural messages surrounding us, like the ubiquity in 2005 of people using the word "gay" as a synonym for shitty without consequence, couldn't have encouraged them to devalue people like me, they just couldn't help reacting that way.